About Wild Moon Counseling

 The more I worked at healing from my past, the more I developed a passion for helping others like me.

-I realized that there are a lot of women who don’t know that the reason they are struggling so much is because they are having a trauma response.
+I realized that there are a lot of adults who don’t know that the reason they are struggling so much is because they are having a trauma response.
 I realized that I could actually help them heal because I had done the healing myself.

 I knew that complex trauma isn’t well researched yet, which means it isn’t taught in school.
 Most therapists don’t know the best approaches and don’t really have the time or energy to learn how to treat it once they are out of school.

 That’s why I decided to specialize in working with adults like me.
 I know there are so many people out there in need of help and not enough counselors who are able to provide the understanding and skills to help in the ways that these people need.

 I had been working in nonprofit agencies providing generalized counseling services to people with all kinds of backgrounds and symptoms for several years.
 Although I knew I could help a lot of people with diverse concerns, I also knew it was no longer fueling me.
 I knew I needed to prioritize my energy by putting my experience, knowledge, and skills towards helping those who could really benefit the most.

 In February of 2019, I took a giant leap away from working for nonprofit agencies and stepped into my own counseling practice full time.